The Hot Tub

-"The Hot Tub" is the 115th episode of NBC sitcom Seinfeld.
+"The Hot Tub" is the 115th episode of the NBC sitcom Seinfeld.
 This was the fifth episode for the seventh season.
 It aired on October 19, 1995.
 The episode deals with runner Jean-Paul and Jerry and Elaine's struggles to ensure he wakes up for the New York City Marathon.
 Meanwhile, a mishap with Kramer's new hot tub causes him to feel constantly cold.

 Plot

 Elaine has a Trinidadian and Tobagonian runner named Jean-Paul as her house guest.
 He is in town for the New York City Marathon.
 Jean-Paul overslept and missed the marathon at the last Olympic Games, and Jerry obsesses with ensuring it does not happen again.
-Jerry loses faith in Elaine's ability to get Jean-Paul to the race in time after learning she is using a faulty alarm clock that caused Jerry to miss a flight and burns a muffin by setting the microwave to two minutes rather than twenty seconds.
+Jerry loses faith in Elaine's ability to get Jean-Paul to the race in time after learning she is using a faulty alarm clock that caused Jerry to miss a flight; and burns a muffin by setting the microwave to two minutes rather than twenty seconds.
 Elaine is writing a story for new Himalayan walking shoes in the Peterman catalog, but suffers from writer's block.

-With little to do at work, George pretends to be busy by looking frustrated constantly, causing his supervisor Mr. Wilhelm to fear he is stressed out from his work.
+With little to do at work, George pretends to be busy by looking frustrated, causing his supervisor Mr. Wilhelm to fear he is stressed out from his work.
 He sends George to meet with some visiting Houston Astros representatives and "show them a good time."
 While drinking with the Texans George picks up their habit of amiable swearing, specifically "bastard" and "son of a bitch."